lawrenceagles/nodejs-in-action/chapter33-creational-design-patterns/README.md

 Once created, the `Promise` state cannot be altered anymore by any other means.

 ### Singleton

-The purpose of the **Singleton** pattern is to enforce the presence of only one instance of a class and centralize its access.
+> The **Singleton** pattern enforces the presence of only one instance of a class and centralize access to it.

 There are many use cases for using *singletons* in an application:
 + For sharing stateful information